katmiller00/Python-Projects/Predicting House Prices Multi-Regression (Plotly, Matplotlib, Seaborn)/README.md

 # Predicting House Prices - Plotly, Matplotlib, and Seaborn
-This Jupyter notebook builds a model to predict housing prices in 1970's Boston using the UCI Machine Learning housing dataset.
+This project builds a model to predict housing prices in 1970's Boston using the UCI Machine Learning housing dataset.

 ## Concepts Utilized
 - Exploring and analyzing Boston housing price dataset